The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Some partners, such as the Holy Cross Abbey Winery (for wine tasting), allow dogs on the grounds but not in the buildings.

-What to bring and to wear on a jeep tour
+What to wear on a jeep tour (and what to bring)

 A large majority of visitors who book these Canon City tours come from warm states like Florida and California.